window-maker/dockapps/docs/guidedtour/prefs.rst

   Same as icon slide

-- *Smooth scaling*

-  If selected, neutralizes pixelization effect on background images.
-The side-effect is to slow down background image loading.

 - *Titlebar style*

   To choose a more or less "NeXTish" titlebar.
 (The top version is "newer,"